Brasletti/Stealthmax_V2/README.md

 ## 💡 **Intelligent Signaling**

-StealthMax V2 adds smart visual signaling, making it easy to monitor your filter status at a glance:
+StealthMax V2 adds smart visual signaling (pending future software update), making it easy to monitor your filter status at a glance:

 - **Neopixel LEDs** indicating filter function status and carbon replacement intervals.
 - LEDs can be installed at the Bowden caps or the main hinge.
 - Optional support for a sleek **1.28" LED display** or **KNOMI 2** mounted at the main hinge for the ultimate monitoring and customization experience (currently limited software support).

 ---